hvlabat/caffeine_and_ADHD_dissertation/README.md

 **".Rhistory"** - Contains a history of the commands entered, generally unimportant.

-**".Rprofile"** - USed to set options and environment variables, set-up by renv to maintain version control

 **"data"** - Contains the **"raw"**" data used in this project, the source of which is outlined above.
 The **"refined"**" data folder contains the processed data from this project, described below, and a **"codebook.txt"** describing the nature of the each data vector.

 **"scripts"** - Contains the scripts used to process the raw data into the outputs available in **"outputs"**.